dgcamacho/so2021-tutorial/README.md

 8. You will get comments in the code and in the Merge Request as review.
 This helps to improve your programming skills and the quality of your future submissions.

+   In the review, we will comment directly in your code, using the GitLab facilities.
+   You will get notified if any new comments are added to your merge request.
+When we are finished with the review, you will get a thumb up or a final comment and we will close the merge request you have opened.
+(Closing the MR means it is finished, not that it is rejected or anything).

-   We will select one of the submissions to be merged into the master branch.
+   We will select one of the submissions to be merged into the master branch, instead of closing it.
 In this way we build up a collection of reference solutions for all the exercises.

 ## Style Guidelines